nxbt/dungeon-game/README.md

 * fireplaces turn on when they should not
 * Pathfinding crashes if no path is found
 * handhelds lagging 1 frame behind
+* pathfinding for ranged enemies seems to be kill
+* extra catch up frames when loading new floor